Jobs for Americans in Europe and How To Prepare a European CV

 The key thing that Americans arriving in Europe will need before they land is a valid work permit.

-There are a number of different visas you can apply for.
-The most common visas Americans need to work in Europe, include:
+There are several visas you can apply for.
+The most common visas Americans need to work in Europe include:

 Be aware, however, that there are different rules for those arriving in the UK, Ireland, and other non-Schengen countries.